 R310.1 Emergency escape and rescue opening required.
-Basements, habitable attics, and every sleeping room designated on the construction documents shall have at least not less than one operable emergency escape and rescue opening.
-Where basements contain one or more sleeping rooms, an emergency egress and rescue openings opening shall be required in each sleeping room.
-Where emergency escape and rescue openings are provided, they shall have a sill height of not more than 44 inches (1118 mm) measured from the finished floor to the bottom of the clear opening.
-Where a door opening having a threshold below the adjacent ground elevation serves as an emergency escape and rescue opening and is provided with a bulkhead enclosure, the bulkhead enclosure shall comply with Section R310.3.
-The net clear opening dimensions required by this section shall be obtained by the normal operation of the emergency escape and rescue opening from the inside, except that tilt out or removable sash designed windows shall be permitted to be used.
-Emergency escape and rescue openings with a finished height below the adjacent ground elevation shall be provided with a window well in accordance with Section R310.2.
+Basements, habitable attics, and every sleeping room designated on the construction documents shall have not less than one operable emergency escape and rescue opening.
+Where basements contain one or more sleeping rooms, an emergency egress and rescue opening shall be required in each sleeping room.
 Emergency escape and rescue openings shall open directly into a public way, or to a yard or court that opens to a public way.

 - 1. Dwelling units equipped throughout with an approved automatic sprinkler system installed in accordance with NFPA 13, 13R, or 13D or Section P2904. - 2.
-Basements Storm shelters and basements used only to house mechanical equipment and not exceeding total floor area of 200 square feet (18.58 m2). - [13.
-14.]
-Change Section R310.1.1 R310.2.1 to read:
+Storm shelters and basements used only to house mechanical equipment and not exceeding total floor area of 200 square feet (18.58 m2).

-R310.1.1 R310.2.1 Minimum opening area.
-All emergency Emergency and escape and rescue openings shall have a minimum net clear opening of not less than 5.7 square feet (0.530 m2).
-The net clear opening dimensions required by this section shall be obtained by the normal operation of the emergency escape and rescue opening from the inside, including the tilting or removal of the sash as the normal operation to comply with Sections R310.1.2 and R310.1.3.
-The net clear height opening shall be not less than 24 inches (610 mm) and the net clear width shall be not less than 20 inches (508 mm).
+R310.2.1 Minimum opening area.
+Emergency and escape rescue openings shall have a net clear opening of not less than 5.7 square feet (0.530 m2).
+The net clear opening dimensions required by this section shall be obtained by the normal operation of the emergency escape and rescue opening from the inside, including the tilting or removal of the sash as the normal operation.
+The net clear height opening shall be not less than 24 inches (610 mm), and the net clear width shall be not less than 20 inches (508 mm).

-Exception: Grade floor or below grade openings shall have a minimum net clear opening of not less than 5 square feet (0.465 m2).
+Exception: Grade floor or below grade openings shall have a net clear opening of not less than 5 square feet (0.465 m2).